johanatandromeda/loopia-dns-updater/README.md

 1. Must work with lots of hosts/records behind SLAAC
-2. Rely on the IP of the interface rather than use an external service to finds the IP
+2. Rely on the IP of the interface rather than use an external service to find the IP
 3. Auto discover of records in need to be updated (idea from one of my brothers)
 4. Should work with both IPv4 and IPv6.